be-hacking-hyf/javascript-1/README.md

 2. Familiarize yourself with these JS study tools:
   * [PythonTutor](http://www.pythontutor.com/javascript.html#mode=edit) - learn how JS carries out your instructions behind the scenes
   * [Parsonizer](https://janke-learning.github.io/parsonizer) - turn any snippet into a study exercise
-  * [browser console](https://stackoverflow.com/questions/66420/how-do-you-launch-the-javascript-debugger-in-google-chrome) - paste and run JS snippets from any browser tab
+  * [chrome inspector](https://javascript.info/debugging-chrome) - paste and run JS snippets from any browser tab
   * [linter](https://janke-learning.github.io/linter) - get helpful tips about bad habits or potential errors
   * [spot](https://janke-learning.github.io/spot) & [shuffle](https://janke-learning.github.io/shuffle) - quiz yourself on JS key words and syntax
   * [flow vizualization](https://janke-learning.github.io/flowviz) - automatically visualize program logic with flow charts
-  * [code along](https://janke-learning.github.io/code-along) - save helpful snippets and notes from class-time or group study sessions
 4. Practice whatever keeps you motivated.
 If you find one tutorial too easy, hard, or boring, move on!
 What's important is that you can predict how JS will execute simple programs, not which tutorials you complete.

 [TOP](#javascript-1)